animaone/star-ocean-blue-sphere-source-code/README.md

 This is an extracted source code from star ocean blue sphere, done automatically using my own dynamic disassembler

-# The disassembled code present in this repository does not represent the last state of this project, it is being built as the code extraction is automated and polished

-I am trying to create new tools to analyze the code and generate relevant and comprehensive code.
+# 2020 version released!

 # Facts about Star Ocean Blue Sphere and the current stage of the disassembler:
 ### label generation
-### ~= 59000 Lines of code
+### ~= 70000 Lines of code
-### some random functions documented
 ### I am documenting the story of the programmers

-If you have documented any part of the source code, please provide a symbols file so that we can grow the documentation, which is not possible to be done in an automated way.
+# If you have documented any part of the source code, please provide a symbols file so that we can grow the documentation, which is not possible to be done in an automated way.

 # Building:
 TO COMPILE: EXECUTE ./compile -> you will need wla-gb to compile

+# Symbols File:
+there is a symbols file that can be used for documenting/debugging purposes: Asmrom.sym